-Registering your brand with Amazon is more important today than it has ever been before.
+Joining the Amazon brand registry is more important today than it has ever been before.

 Not only does registering your brand allow you to control your listing but it’s also a requirement to get your brand gated so that other sellers can not sell your products on Amazon.

-At a high level, registering your brand on Amazon is very easy to do.
+At a high level, registering your brand on Amazon is straightforward to do.

 All you need is the following…